YinHK-gameDev/unity-learn/Multiplayer & Network/Netcode/NetworkVariable/README.md

 > Using the Boss Room's door as an example.
 A player's client needs to receive the information that the door is open to play the right animations.
 If we sent an `RPC` to all clients, then all players connecting mid game after that `RPC` are sent will miss that information and have the wrong visual on their clients.

+> NetworkVariables are **eventually consistent**.
+This means **not all value changes will be synced**, contrary to RPCs, where 5 calls to an RPC will produce 5 RPC sends on the network.

 ### ref
 https://docs-multiplayer.unity3d.com/netcode/current/basics/networkvariable/